Getting to Semuc Champey

 At one point the cave got so narrow that we came to a complete stop in a single line, I couldn’t see what was going on ahead but I could hear rushing water.
 As I got closer to the gap all I could see was the people in front of me disappearing.
 When it was my turn I freaked out; I didn’t know what was happening, the guide couldn’t speak English to explain, and the people ahead of me were nowhere to be seen.

-The lovely people behind me were super nice about this and helped me calm down enough to avoid a full blown panic attack.
+The lovely people behind me were super nice about this and helped me calm down enough to avoid a full-blown panic attack.
 I took the guides hand as he took my candle which was instantly extinguished in the waterfall crashing down from above us.
 He put a rope into my hands, shouted something and pulled me to the left, under the water.
 The force of it was enough to knock the breath out of me, but we soon made it to the other side.
-He went back through the falls leaving me on my own, pretty much in shock.
+He went back through the falls leaving me on my own, pretty much numb with shock.

 The journey back took a slightly different route, avoiding the waterfall but with its own obstacles; more sketchy ladders and a few rock slides to throw you into the darkness.
 When I saw daylight appear I could have cried with happiness.
 I was alive!
 I made it!
 I had conquered about 5 different fears in one go and survived.